Medically reviewed by Drugs.com. Last updated on Feb 12, 2022.

 Pharmacologic Class: Sympathomimetic

 Arformoterol belongs to the family of medicines known as bronchodilators.
 Bronchodilators are medicines that are breathed in through the mouth to open up the bronchial tubes (air passages) in the lungs.
-It is taken by inhalation (an inhaler) to help decrease coughing, wheezing, shortness of breath, and troubled breathing by increasing the flow of air into the lungs.
+They relieve coughing, wheezing, shortness of breath, and troubled breathing by increasing the flow of air into the lungs.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For arformoterol, the following should be considered: